cse-sim/cse/doc/src/docs/input-structure.md

 ## CSE Input Language Statements

 This section describes the general form of CSE input language statements that define objects, assign values to the data members of objects, and initiate actions.
-The concepts of objects and the class hierarchy were introduced in the section on [form of CSE data][form-of-the-cse-data].
-Information on statements for specific CSE input language classes and their members is the subject of the [input data][input-data] section.
+The concepts of objects and the class hierarchy were introduced in the section on [form of CSE data](#form-of-the-cse-data).
+Information on statements for specific CSE input language classes and their members is the subject of the [input data](#input-data) section.

 ### Object Statements

-As we described in a [previous section][statements-overview], the description of an object is introduced by a statement containing at least the class name, and usually your chosen name for the particular object.
+As we described in a [previous section](#statements-overview), the description of an object is introduced by a statement containing at least the class name, and usually your chosen name for the particular object.
 In addition, this section will describe several optional qualifiers and modifying clauses that permit defining similar objects without repeating all of the member details, and reopening a previously given object description to change or add to it.

 Examples of the basic object-beginning statement: